30 Years of Impact!

 Representatives from twenty congregations attended the meeting, and discovered that many served the same people with similar financial requests, and that each church had their own clothing closet.
 Because meeting benevolence needs is always challenging, everyone agreed that trying out a broader church-wide solution made sense.
 Not only would such cooperation free up local church space and staff resources, it offered the potential to better manage requests for assistance from people who abused the system; those who were going from church to church seeking help for the same "light bill."

-Those attending agreed to form a lay organization having a central food pantry, clothes closet, furniture and household inventory and act as a clearinghouse for resources, information and referral, past due utilities and prescriptions.
-Churches would pay a proportionate monthly fee for overhead and provide volunteers.
+Those attending agreed to form a lay organization that would have a central food pantry, clothes closet, furniture and household inventory, help deal with prescriptions and past due utilities, act as a clearinghouse for information about other support resources, and make referrals to other social service agencies.
+These founding churches agreed to pay a proportionate monthly fee for overhead and provide the volunteers needed.